 “We don’t want to be afraid to spend money.
 If I worked at a company where I had to apply for a grant explaining why I think something is a good idea, it would never happen.” — Tobias

 One of the cornerstones of Bakken & Bæck is serendipity.
 They passionately believe that being generous gives back more than you could ever budget for.
 It’s a refreshingly human approach in which intuition and passion trump security and logic.
-Tobias and Johan realised this in their first year, when they spent almost all their money on two tickets to a conference in France and hosting an evening for all the other Norwegian attendees.
+Tobias and Johan realized this in their first year, when they spent almost all their money on two tickets to a conference in France and hosting an evening for all the other Norwegian attendees.
 The gamble paid off as the event led to three of the larger projects they worked on the following year.

 In their second year, after welcoming their first intern and hiring two designers, they hosted a 1 year anniversary party; a Mexican fiesta in an old stable in Oslo.
 Once again they spent almost all their money on an event, with a large chunk of the budget this time paying for a Mariachi band to fly over from Germany.
 For most companies this behaviour would be unheard of, but it makes perfect sense for Bakken & Bæck.
 “The most important thing for us was to make the party conceptual: an experience that nobody would be able to get or ‘buy’ somewhere else.”
 The corners of Tobias’ mouth turn into a grin, the kind you see on a kid’s face.
 “I still think it was the best party I’ve ever been to.”